altinakseven/deezel/RPC_URL_CONSISTENCY_FIX.md

 - Bitcoin RPC endpoint was connecting to mainnet (localhost:8332, height 904194)
 - This caused alkanes execution failures with "No trace events found"
 - Transactions failed to broadcast properly due to network mismatch
+- Wallet loading was being attempted for ALL alkanes commands, even those that don't need it

 ## Root Cause

-When `--sandshrew-rpc-url` was specified, it should be used for ALL RPC operations, but hardcoded URLs throughout the codebase were still pointing to separate Bitcoin RPC endpoints (localhost:8332 or localhost:18332).
+1. When `--sandshrew-rpc-url` was specified, it should be used for ALL RPC operations, but hardcoded URLs throughout the codebase were still pointing to separate Bitcoin RPC endpoints (localhost:8332 or localhost:18332).
+2. Wallet loading logic was incorrectly attempting to load wallets for alkanes commands that only need RPC access (getbytecode, trace, inspect, tokeninfo, simulate).

 ## Solution Implemented